khofstadter/CS220-AU-navigating-the-digital-world/websites.md

 # websites

 ## why build a website?

+You

-- you own the content
+- own the content

+- can have full control over designing it

-- if you use social media, mailing lists, etc. you can create and style your content on your own website and then disseminate the URL of this content everywhere e.g. social media, forums, emails, etc.
+- can disseminate a URL to a specific page in different corners of the Web e.g. on social media platforms, forums, emails, etc.

-- it can give people a good overview of your work as well as outline your plan for the future e.g. to help seek collaborators
+- can give people an overview of your past and current work and provide an outlook e.g. to help seek collaborators

-- you can tailor its design to fit your content (you can redesign it when ever needed)
+- can redesign it whenever you feel it needs a new feel (you can create a different feel for each page if you want)

-- you can add website skills to your CV e.g. web design, web hosting and programming
+- can add website skills to your CV e.g. web design, web hosting and programming

-- you can built website for others
+- ,with these new skills, can build websites for others
-- helps make decisions

 <br>

 ## website builders

-two main types: **SSG** and **WCMS**
+There are two main types:

-1. [static site generators](https://staticsitegenerators.net/) (SSG) e.g. [Jekyll](https://jekyllrb.com/) also used with GitHub Pages when turning your Markdown files into a website
+1. [static site generators](https://staticsitegenerators.net/) (SSG) e.g. [Jekyll](https://jekyllrb.com/) which is used with GitHub Pages when turning Markdown files into a website

-2. [web content management systems](https://en.wikipedia.org/wiki/Web_content_management_system) (WCMS) making dynamic sites e.g. [Wordpress](https://wordpress.org/), Wix, Squarespace and [other website builders](https://websitebuilder.org.uk/)
+2. [web content management systems](https://en.wikipedia.org/wiki/Web_content_management_system) (WCMS) e.g. [Wordpress](https://wordpress.org/), Wix, Squarespace and [other website builders](https://websitebuilder.org.uk/) with which it is easier to create more dynamic websites

 - SSGs are usually free while WCMSs often have a monthly subscription fee

 - both types have free and paid themes e.g. [here](https://jekyllthemes.io/) and [here](https://duckduckgo.com/?q=wordpress+themes&t=brave&ia=web)

 - both types can use plugins to do a specific function.
-[SSG plugins e.g. [Jekyll plugins](http://www.jekyll-plugins.com/) are usually free, while plugins for WCMSs can vary e.g. many of the are free, but some free versions are light versions of a full/advanced version which you will have to pay for.
+[SSG plugins e.g. [Jekyll plugins](http://www.jekyll-plugins.com/) are usually free, while plugins for WCMSs can vary e.g. while many of them are free, some can be expensive

 - there are many more plugins for WCMSs than for SSGs (because more people use WCMSs than SSGs)

-- SSGs in general need more textual programming skills while DSBs in general are more visual and therefore need less textual programming skills
+- SSGs, in general, need more textual programming skills while DSBs, in general, are more visual and therefore need less textual programming skills

 <br>